 By: Brandon Sysak @BrandonSysak

-Fantasy Relevance: Not likely to be relevant right way because the Browns are such a mess, but has the tools and talent to be a good QB in NFL.
+Fantasy Relevance: Not likely to be relevant right way because the Browns would start Smith at least through 2019.
+He has the tools and talent to be a good QB if he is brought up correctly.
 Good player to hold on to.

 2. NY Giants: Sam Darnold, QB USC

 While the Giants did make the smart choice of going back to Eli Manning after his questionable sit-down, it is unclear whether or not the Giants will continue with him next season.
 Manning is well past his prime at 36 and with this draft choice the Giants would be wise to consider their future at the position.
 With only one quarterback off the board at this pick, the Giants would have a lot of freedom to select anyone they liked.
 This selection will be Sam Darnold.
 Darnold had a disappointing finish to his college season and looked very rough in USC’s bowl game versus Ohio State.
 Despite this bad beat, Darnold is still a talented quarterback prospect and will still be favored by scouts and members of the front office.
 He possesses a lot of skills that make him an NFL ready quarterback, like his solid footwork and throwing mechanics.

 USC gave Sam Darnold a clean pocket, and he delivers on this beautiful vertical strike.